 Mehul joined Watsi on November 9th, 2014.
-Five years ago, Mehul became the 647th member to automatically support a new Watsi patient every month.
-Since then, 5,272 more people have become monthly donors!
-Mehul's most recent donation traveled 8,800 miles to support Kha, a construction worker from Cambodia, to fund fracture repair from a car accident.
+Seven years ago, Mehul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mehul's most recent donation traveled 8,800 miles to support Srey Nang, a quiet kindergartener and loving sister from Cambodia, to fund burn treatment so she can grow up healthy.